How can exercise be prescribed meaningfully for cancer patients?

 In his presentation, 'Safety, feasibility and effect of exercise following cancer: do findings differ according to survival prospects?'
 (Abstract #400), Dr Singh explained that, while the overall 5-year survival rate for all cancers combined is 69%, there is vast variation when we zoom in to individual cancer types: the 5-year survival rate of colorectal cancer patients is 70%, while those with lung cancer have a 5-year survival rate of only 19%.

 Dr Singh presented the results of two recently published independent meta-analyses, which assessed the safety, feasibility and effects of exercise for lung and colorectal cancer patients1,2.
-Withdrawal from and adherence to exercise programs were similar between lung cancer and colorectal cancer patients and the rate of exercise-related adverse events was low in both groups.

 With regards to clinical outcomes, the meta-analyses found that exercise may be able to benefit cancer patients in meaningful ways regardless of their cancer prognosis.
 Improvements in both groups of patients were noted with respect to: